AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW-1.md

 Before we talk about what all these cool packages/modules can do for us, we should get you set up, so you can try out everything I show yourself.
 Head over to the [Continuum website](https://store.continuum.io/cshop/anaconda/) and download **Anaconda**, a completely free Python distribution which includes all the packages you ever gonna need.
 Download the Python 3.x version (If you choose the Python 2.7 version, some of my examples might not work).
 If you finished downloading and installing, launch **Spyder**, the Python IDE (Place where you type and run your code in) which ships with Anaconda.
 If Spyder is not listed under your applications, head over to the *Scripts* folder of your Anaconda installation (On Windows: C:\Users\your_user_name\Anaconda3\Scripts by default) and launch Spyder from there.
 The Spyder Window is by default divided in three sub-windows.
-On the left your code editor, on the top right your object/variable inspector, and on the bottom right your console.
+On the left side is your code editor, on the top right your object/variable inspector, and on the bottom right your console.
 Take a closer look at the console window.
 It is separated in three tabs.
 Make sure you are in the "Ipython console"-tab.
 If no console is displayed in this tab, start one by right clicking the empty space.
 Next thing, we have to make the modules we need available to us.
 They were installed alongside with Anaconda, but in a freshly opened Python console only the core modules of your Python installation are accessible.
 To use other modules, you have to type:

 {% highlight Python %}